ember-learn/cli-guides/guides/appendix/dev-tools.md

 ### Vim

-If you are using [Vim](http://www.vim.org/) with Ember CLI, Vim creates temporary backups and autosaves which interfere with broccoli, so they need to either be moved out of the way or disabled.
+If you are using [Vim](http://www.vim.org/) with ember-cli, Vim creates temporary backups and autosaves which interfere with broccoli, so they need to either be moved out of the way or disabled.
 To do that, ensure your .vimrc contains the following: